GitHub Enterprise Server

 ✅ Team

-After you've created the app, you will see the below message.
+After you've created the app, you will see the following message.

 It will take you to the Private keys section.
 Click Generate a private key button.